Copositivity, discriminants and nonseparable signed supports: Introduction

-This paper is organised as follows.
-In \Cref{sec:copositive:signed:discriminants}, we introduce the signed $(\A_+,\A_-)$-discriminant and study its Euclidean and Zariski closures before stating and proving the copositivity criterion (\Cref{thm:criterion:copositivity}).
-In \Cref{subsec:geometry:nonseparable}, we prove some geometric properties satisfied by nonseparable signed supports.
-In \Cref{subsec:SONC:supports}, we formalise the problem of characterising SONC supports with fixed signs of the coefficients.
-In \Cref{subsec:decomposing:critical:system}, we adapt some of the ideas in \cite{Wang_Nonneg} to construct SONC decompositions.
-Together with \Cref{thm:criterion:copositivity}, these lead us to show that nonseparable supports are SONC in \Cref{thm:nonseparable:signed:supports:SONC}.
-In \Cref{sec:computational}, we focus on the computational aspects of the copositivity criterion from \Cref{alphabetic:thm:criterion}.
-In \Cref{subsec:implementation:SAGE}, we present the Julia package \texttt{CopositivityDiscriminants.jl}, which offers a proof-of-concept implementation of the methods developed in this paper.
+The paper is organised as follows.
+In \Cref{sec:copositive:signed:discriminants}, we introduce notation and the signed $(\A_+,\A_-)$-discriminant, study its Euclidean and Zariski closures, and state and prove the criterion on copositivity in \Cref{thm:criterion:copositivity}. \Cref{sec:nonseparable:supports} studies SONC decompositions of nonseparable signed supports: \Cref{subsec:geometry:nonseparable} introduces nonseparable signed supports and some geometric properties, \Cref{subsec:SONC:supports}, formalises the problem of characterising SONC supports, \Cref{subsec:decomposing:critical:system} focuses on SONC decomposition for singular signomials with nonseparable signed supports by adapting ideas from \cite{Wang_Nonneg}, and, finally, in \Cref{subsec:thm_SONC}, we show that nonseparable signed supports are SONC. \Cref{sec:computational} addresses computational aspects of the criterion on copositivity: first, we discuss some of its limitations in \Cref{subsec:limitations}, then, we show that nonseparable signed supports behave nicely in a computational sense in \Cref{subsec:criterion:nonseparable:supports}, and finally, in \Cref{subsec:implementation:SAGE}, we present the Julia package \texttt{CopositivityDiscriminants.jl}, which offers a proof-of-concept implementation of the methods developed in this paper, and we discuss how our criterion compares to other available methods.